electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

     A neuron is stimulated using an external spike source and the spike times of the neuron are recorded.
     Synapses with weight zero are not drawn.

+To average out fixed-pattern noise (see :ref:`label-lesson_2`) in both the synapse and neuron circuits, a population of neurons is stimulated by a population of spike sources.

 .. figure:: rate_over_gleak.png
     :align: center
     :alt: Rate over leak conductance